 - Lots and lots and lots of shopping bags.

 - Old newspaper or equivalent to wrap breakable items in

 - Paper Towels

-- Something to read and or when you donít have customers
+- Something to read when you donít have customers

 - Music (Have music for yourself and your customers, but nothing offensive and not too loud)

 - A garbage can